-In column 9, enter the CCA you would like to deduct for 2001.
-The CCA you can deduct cannot be more than the amount you get when you multiply the amount in Column 7 by the rate in Column 8.
+In column 9, enter the CCA you would like to deduct for 2002.
+The CCA you can deduct cannot be more than the amount you get when you multiply the amount in column 7 by the rate in column 8.
 You can deduct any amount up to the maximum.

 If this is your first year of business, you may have to prorate your CCA claim.
-See the section called "You were asking ...?" on page 29.
+See "You were asking?" on page 29.

-Add up all the amounts in Column 9 for all your classes of depreciable property and enter the total on line 9936, "Capital cost allowance."
-See the section called "Personal use of property" on page 34 to find out how to calculate your CCA claim if you are using the property for both business and personal use.
+Add up all the amounts in column 9 for all your classes of depreciable property and enter the total on line 9936, "Capital cost allowance."
+See "Personal use of property" on page 34 to find out how to calculate your CCA claim if you are using the property for both business and personal use.